-Based on the sheen monitoring and sampling evaluation, continued sheen monitoring and removal of sheens in Dawson Cove is recommended three times per week.
-In addition, a weekly assessment of the sorbent boom capacity to sorb sheens is recommended to evaluate the frequency of replacing the booms.
+Based on the sheen monitoring and sampling evaluation, continued sheen monitoring and removal of sheens in Dawson Cove will continue one time per week and following rainfall events.
+In addition, a weekly assessment of the sorbent boom capacity to sorb sheens will be completed to evaluate the frequency of replacing the booms.
+Sheen monitoring in the drainage ways will be discontinued.